wp-plugins/gator-cache/readme.txt

 == Description ==

-Gator Cache is easy to manage page cache for Wordpress.
+Gator Cache is an easy to manage page cache for Wordpress.
 Once installed, it automatically updates new and updated content in your cache.
 This keeps your website fresh while adding the superior performance advantage of a cache.
 Key features are as follows:

 *   Greatly increases site performance by adding a page cache
 *   Automatic update of cache when content is published or updated